-Neurofibromatosis is a genetic disorder that causes tumors to form on nerve tissue.
-These tumors can develop anywhere in your nervous system, including your brain, spinal cord and nerves.
+Neurofibromatoses are a group of genetic disorders that cause tumors to form on nerve tissue.
+These tumors can develop anywhere in the nervous system, including the brain, spinal cord and nerves.
 There are three types of neurofibromatosis: neurofibromatosis 1 (NF1), neurofibromatosis 2 (NF2) and schwannomatosis.
 NF1 is usually diagnosed in childhood, while NF2 and schwannomatosis are usually diagnosed in early adulthood.

-The tumors are usually noncancerous (benign), but sometimes can become cancerous (malignant).
+The tumors in these disorders are usually noncancerous (benign), but sometimes can become cancerous (malignant).
 Symptoms are often mild.
 However, complications of neurofibromatosis can include hearing loss, learning impairment, heart and blood vessel (cardiovascular) problems, loss of vision, and severe pain.

-Neurofibromatosis treatment focuses on encouraging healthy growth and development in children affected with the disorder and early management of complications.
+Neurofibromatosis treatment focuses on encouraging healthy growth and development in children who are affected by the disorder and on early management of complications.
 When neurofibromatosis causes large tumors or tumors that press on a nerve, surgery can reduce symptoms.
 Some people may benefit from other therapies, such as stereotactic radiosurgery or medications to control pain.
 A new medication is available to treat tumors in children, and other new treatments are being developed.

 There are three types of neurofibromatosis, each with different signs and symptoms.

-Neurofibromatosis 1 (NF1) usually appears in childhood.
-Signs are often noticeable at birth or shortly afterward, and almost always by age 10.
+Neurofibromatosis 1 (NF1) is usually diagnosed during childhood.
+Signs are often noticeable at birth or shortly afterward and almost always by age 10.
 Signs and symptoms are often mild to moderate, but can vary in severity.

 Signs and symptoms include:

 - Flat, light brown spots on the skin (cafe au lait spots).
 These harmless spots are common in many people.
-Having more than six cafe au lait spots is a strong indication of NF1.
+Having more than six cafe au lait spots suggests NF1.
 They are usually present at birth or appear during the first years of life.
-After early childhood, new spots stop appearing.
+After childhood, new spots stop appearing.

 - Freckling in the armpits or groin area.
 Freckling usually appears by ages 3 to 5.
 Freckles are smaller than cafe au lait spots and tend to occur in clusters in skin folds.